KarimKuropka/AdventOfCode2025/README.md

-Actual code is in the 'src\test\kotlin' directory
+Actual code is in the 'src/test/kotlin' directory